bfi-prog-notes/bfi-prog-notes.github.io/_posts/2022-04-01-babettes-feast.md

 _Let me ask the question I’m sure everyone asks.
 Are you a disciple of Dreyer?
 Some scenes in_ Babette’s Feast _might recall_ Ordet_,_ _for example._

 I admire Dreyer for his sense of composition and his rigour.
 But my real master is Louis Jouvet, whom I admire as a man of the theatre, for his simplicity and total refinement.
 I worked for four years as a spear-carrier in Jouvet’s company in Paris.
 I find a similar quality in certain painters, such as Braque or Vermeer.
 Nothing extraneous, only the essential.
 In a film, what I look for is the actor’s face.
 Nothing should detract from the actor’s eyes, in which everything can be read, whether in long-shot or in close-up.
 In _Babette_ there’s hardly a story.
 It’s just a series of portraits.
 And that’s my ultimate aim.

-Interview by Jill Forbes, _Sight and Sound_, Spring 1988
+**Interview by Jill Forbes, _Sight and Sound_, Spring 1988**

-<![endif]-->
+<br><br>

 **BABETTE’S FEAST (BABETTES GAESTEBUD)**